-Meetings are held weekly on campus during the academic year, Contact the Kirby Info Desk at 218-726-7163 for meeting times and locations
+Meetings are held weekly on campus during the academic year.
+Contact Health Services at 218-726-8155 for more information or the Kirby Info Desk at 218-726-7163 for meeting times and locations

 Peer Health Educators

 The Peer Health Educators is a student organization composed of two main groups working to promote healthy lifestyle choices.
 Members meet weekly for one hour to discuss current issues, to meet with guest speakers, and to plan presentations and events accordingly.
 Peer Health educators are also given the opportunity to volunteer additional time on special projects throughout the year.